Myrdal Station: Location

 Myrdal station is located about 13 km south of the village of Flåm and about 20 km south of Aurlandsvangen.
-There is no road connection to Myrdal although there are some cottages and hotels in the area, served by Myrdal Station, and the nearby Vatnahalsen Station, about a kilometer before Myrdal, and 50 metres lower towards mean sea level.
+There is no road connection to Myrdal although there are some cottages and hotels in the area, served by Myrdal Station, and the nearby Vatnahalsen Station, about 1 km before Myrdal, and 50 m lower in elevation.

 The station is located between two tunnels on the Bergen Line: the Gravahals Tunnel to the west and the Vatnahalsen Tunnel to the east.
 Completion of the 5.3 km long Gravahals Tunnel was done in 1905.
-The station is 867 m above mean sea level.
+The station is located at an elevation of 867 m above mean sea level.

 Facilities

 The station has three platforms.
 Platform 1 is the principal platform on the mainline, and platform 2 is the alternative mainline platform located on the passing loop.
 The non-consecutively numbered platform 11 is the platform used by local trains to and from Flåm.
 As the mainline is single track, the passing loop allows regional trains to cross with freight services, and occasionally with other passenger trains.
 A large cafeteria and gift shop provides refreshment and shelter, and there are waiting rooms and lavatories.
 There are freight sidings located at Myrdal.